svbygoibear/hermes-crypto/README.md

 ## This REPO

 This repo contains the F/E for `hermes-crypto` as a whole.
-This includes all components, visual library and actual web-app itself.
+This includes all components, the visual library, and the actual web app itself.

 ## Status